-14 The 'Team Europe' (comprises member states and financial institutions of the Europe) has announced a EUR334 million package for economic recovery of Bangladesh which include food security, private sector development and WASH related programmes.
-As part of that, EUR 113 million grant from the EU and the Germany will be provided for cash assistance to workers of the export-oriented industries adversely affected.
+&lt;sup>14The 'Team Europe' (comprises member states and financial institutions of the Europe) has announced a EUR 334 million package for economic recovery of Bangladesh which include food security, private sector development and WASH related programmes.
+As part of that, EUR 113 million grants from the EU and the Germany will be provided as cash assistance to workers of the export-oriented industries that are adversely affected.
 Under that grant, 1 million RMG workers may receive a cash support of BDT 3,000 per month for the months of July, August and September, 2020.

-15 Entrepreneurs with having a capital of at least BDT 10 crore were the respondents of this survey.
-The Survey was conducted during March-May, 2020.
+&lt;sup>15Entrepreneurs having a capital of at least BDT 10 crore were the respondents of this survey.
+The survey was conducted during March-May, 2020.